 There is a kind of synchronistic personal mythos in this for me.
 As a young art student at Berkeley, almost every day I trudged past the Anthropology exhibits, fascinated by the magical arrowheads and woven fabric in display cases, on my way to the painting studios in Kroeber Hall.
 Kroeber Hall was named after her famous father, anthropologist Alfred L. Kroeber.
 I was not to discover Ursula Leguin's worlds until many years later - but in every novel, I always see the eye of the anthropologist's daughter, creator of the star wide "Ecumen", with it's many complex cultures.
 Alfred L. Kroeber is especially known for his study of Ishi, the last survivor of the California Yana.
 Ishi's story was told by Ursula's mother, the writer Theodora Kroeber, in her famous book Ishi In Two Worlds.

-Reading "Buffalo Gals and Other Animal Presences", or "Always Coming Home", or for that matter all of her stories, I always see the anthropologist's daughter, her profound respect and understanding for lost worlds of people like the Yahi, and her insight into the complexity, creativity, and infinate possibilitiy of human cultures.
+Reading "Buffalo Gals and Other Animal Presences", or "Always Coming Home" I always see the anthropologist, her profound respect and understanding for the lost worlds of people like the Yahi, and her insight into the complexity, creativity, and infinate possibilities of human cultures.

-One of my favorite stories of all time is "May's Lion".
-Here the author contrasts the stories of two old women, living alone, but in different eras.
+One of my favorite stories is "May's Lion".
+Here the author contrasts the experiences of two old women, living alone in the same land, but in different eras.
 Each is visited by a dying mountain lion.
 "May" lives out on the edge of some small town, perhaps in California.
 She talks to her cow, she loves her bit of land.
-"Rain's End" lives in another time.
-The lion has come to both old women to die.
-Rain's End knows this, and sits with the lion, offering prayers for it's journey into the next world.
+"Rain's End" lives there too, but she is a native woman from an earlier time.
+The lion has come to both women to die.
+Rain's End knows this, and sits with the lion, offering prayers for it's journey into the next world, understanding the honor the lion has given her.
 May also sits with the lion, transcending her fear.
 But her grandson arrives and shoots the lion.
-In some way she cannot fully understand, May knows something important has been lost.
+And in some way she cannot fully understand, May knows that something important has been lost, something sacred.